INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/10 - Key Management and Distribution/10 - Key Management and Distribution.md

  4. If A and B each has an encrypted connection to a **third party C**, C can **deliver a key on the encrypted links to A and B**
 	*Again, C must be a trustworthy proxy, but this is the most widely-used method as it offers a good **symmetric distribution system**.*

-### Reliability
+> [!fail]- Is it reliable?
+Not really...

-As we can see, a lot of assumptions are made (the proxy is trustworthy, the last key was never leaked ...).
+> As we can see, a lot of assumptions are made (the proxy is trustworthy, the last key was never leaked ...).
 This is why distributing symmetric keys via symmetric keys is relatively inconvenient, as it requires a master key for every pair of people we want to help in the exchange of key.
+>
-	*Furthermore, a share authority solution is also dangerous, as it will end up storing all the master keys (the safe becomes pretty much like a treasure cave that every cryptanalyst or adversary will attempt to break into).*
+> Furthermore, a share authority solution is also dangerous, as it will end up storing all the master keys (the safe becomes pretty much like a treasure cave that every cryptanalyst or adversary will attempt to break into).*
+>

-**We need to find another solution, this is not reliable enough**
+> **We need to find another solution, this is not reliable enough**

 ****